shadoubuhuizaban/notepad--LuckyTiger/README.md

 This is a Mental Assist System.
-You can use it to do somepsychological test and result analysis , notepad about daily mood and learn about psychological knowledge.
+You can use it to do some psychological test and result analysis , notepad about daily mood and learn about psychological knowledge.
 I will expand its function like our AI friend.